5) They have higher education levels

 6) They teach their kids Maths early on in life

 According to a study conducted by Northwestern University in 2007, of around 35000 kids across U.S., Canada and England, development of math skills early in life can be a huge determinant of kid’s success in future.

 The paramount importance of early math skills — of beginning school with a knowledge of numbers, number order, and other rudimentary math concepts — is one of the puzzles coming out of the study, said author Greg Duncan, “Mastery of early math skills predicts not only future math achievement, but it also predicts future reading achievement.

 Therefore, it is crucial to ensure that the kid gets the needed education in Maths especially in the early stages of development.

 7) They offer sensitive care & genuine love

 When a kid is born, they have no individual sense of identity.
 Their identity is totally enmeshed with their primary caregivers.
-It is around 2 to 3 years of age, that a kid starts developing ego or individual sense of identity.
+It is around 2 to 3 years of age, that a kid starts developing an ego or individual sense of identity.

-The quality of the love & care that a kid gets at this time plays a crucial role in determining the self esteem and self worth of a child that he will carry along throughout his life.
+The quality of the love & care that a kid gets at this time plays a crucial role in determining the self-esteem and self-worth of a child that he will carry along throughout his life.